chinamike65/hugo-tuolesi/content/book1/book1en.md

 There are many gods of wealth, such as white god of wealth, yellow god of wealth, red god of wealth and so on.

-In the past, all the nobles of the Chinese imperial palace practiced Tantra, specializing in the methods of our Yellow Hat Gelugpa Sect.
+In the past, all the nobles of the Chinese imperial palace practiced Tantra, specializing in the methods of our Yellow Hat Gelugpa School.

 When Master Tsongkhapa was alive, Zhu Di, Emperor Yongle of the Ming Dynasty, failed to invite Master Tsongkhapa three times.
 Finally, Master Tsongkhapa's attendant Xiangqin Qujie went.

-Xiangqin Qujie arrived in Nanjing at that time, gave the Yongle Emperor empowerment, and rescued the Yongle Emperor's mother.
+Xiangqin Qujie arrived in Nanjing at that time, gave the Yongle Emperor empowerment, and saved the Yongle Emperor's mother.

 Emperor Yongle was a very devout Buddhist.